Are there really two Overland Events?

 What are the bar prices like?

-Similar to Oxfordshire pub prices, Overland beers are £3.00 a pint, guest ales just 50p more.
+Amazing!!
+And as it happens, similar to Oxfordshire pub prices; Overland beers are £3.00 a pint, guest ales just 50p more.

 What does the bar stock?